After Moving: Recycled Cardboard and Paper Crafts for Kids

 - 9 Ways to Reuse Polystyrene for Arts and Crafts: Earth911, a resource for living a waste-free lifestyle, offers some ideas for both children and adults to make creative use of excess polystyrene.

-- Recycled Beanbag Chair: National Geographic Kids demonstrates an easy way to make a beanbag chair for children with just a large drawstring bag and leftover packing peanuts.
+- Recycled Beanbag Chair: Discover an easy way to make a beanbag chair for children with just a large drawstring bag and leftover packing peanuts.

 - 7 Junk-to-Art Ideas for Kids: This site has an assortment of children’s craft ideas that experiment with many leftover items such as cardboard, floppy disks, and popcorn kernels.